lorikayman/RebisTheory/src/lib/rebis_theory.md

 Compared to the sequence of dragons perishing, the gods, whom those armors are attributed to, do not include a destructive action nor armors' description form a cohesive order of world creation, but rather all of three god had utilized their respective elements `to carve whole worlds from stone`.
 The identities of those worlds are unknown, as well as the species of the riders mey not yet be attributed to any known civilization in particular.

 Yet, we can make a few initial suggestions.
-As dragosn helms are created after dragons of respective elements, someone, given fantastic nature of this narrative, had to witness those events and create the armor.
+As dragon helms are created after dragons of respective elements, some entity, given fantastic nature of this narrative, had to witness those events and create the armor.
 As those armors of rage, frenzy and storms all possess this quality of an ancient naming convention, we suggest them to be created by that ancient civilization.

 Within this context, the direct tie of legendary armor sets to gods of said elemenal powers would closely relate them to this ancient civilization, if the design of armors reflects if not the anatomy adapted for Spiral Order, but design and purpose.
+The nature of those items is described in the prize boxes -- `Contains various unique costumes and accessories crafted from thunder and lightning` ([Frenzy Prize Box](https://wiki.spiralknights.com/Frenzy_Prize_Box)), which grants them a divine nature associated, in particular, with greek pantheon given the nature of Zeus's coming to power after defeat of titans.

-Lastly, taken into context of the quote -- `Instill in your heart the frenzy of ancient gods!` ([Feel the Frenzy!](https://forums.spiralknights.com/en/node/109069)) and presence of the Callers of [storm](https://wiki.spiralknights.com/Storm_Caller#Storm_Caller), [rage](https://wiki.spiralknights.com/Rage_Caller#Rage_Caller) and [frenzy](https://wiki.spiralknights.com/Frenzy_Caller#Frenzy_Caller) -- we would consider those deities to exist in some capacity up to the modern days of Skylark crash landing on Cradle.
+Taking into consideration the quote -- `Instill in your heart the frenzy of ancient gods!` ([Feel the Frenzy!](https://forums.spiralknights.com/en/node/109069)) and presence of the Callers of [storm](https://wiki.spiralknights.com/Storm_Caller#Storm_Caller), [rage](https://wiki.spiralknights.com/Rage_Caller#Rage_Caller) and [frenzy](https://wiki.spiralknights.com/Frenzy_Caller#Frenzy_Caller) -- we would consider those deities to exist in some capacity up to the modern days of Skylark crash landing on Cradle.

 As no proper conection between those gods and dragons is established, we will propose an initial scenarion of the identity of Riders.

-As dragons posess properties of raw power, we would associate them to titans of greek mythology.
+As dragons posess properties of raw power, we would associate them to titans of greek mythology, as embodiments of raw semi-magical power.
 As noted earlier, the bodies of those dragons forming the world is the prime example of the creation myth being established.
 As for the titans there was a conflict, and as dragons had taken a similar thematic role, we would propose tham to be _slain by deities, which parallel the Olympiam gods_.
 Whose deities would be ones to be the bearers of Riders' Mantles, given their exclusive characterization.

 Given those circumstances, we will label this creation sequence as the _lesser creation myth_.